Immigration Process At Castle Garden (1871)

 The Railroad Ticket Office at Castle Garden.
 Harper's New Monthly Magazine, March 1871.
 GGA Image ID # 14b44490c8

-From whom they can procure tickets to all parts of the United States and Canada, without the risk of fraud or extortion to which they are subjected outside of the Depot.
-In the meanwhile, the baggage and luggage are stored in the baggage room.
+They can procure tickets to all parts of the United States and Canada from whom they can procure tickets without the risk of fraud or extortion to which they are subjected outside of the Depot.
+Meanwhile, baggage and luggage are stored in the baggage room.

-A brass ticket, with any letter of the alphabet from A to F inclusive, and a number from 1 to 600, is delivered to the immigrant on landing, and a duplicate fastened on his piece of baggage.
+A brass ticket, with any letter of the alphabet from A to F inclusive and a number from 1 to 600, is delivered to the immigrant on landing, and a duplicate is fastened on his baggage.

 The trunk or box is then placed in the baggage room.
-This room has six bins, designated by the letters A, B, C, D, E, F, and each bin has six hundred numbers.
-Accordingly, when the immigrant produces his ticket, a baggage man at once goes to the bin indicated by the letter and number on the ticket, and delivers the baggage required.
+This room has six bins, designated by the letters A, B, C, D, E, and F, and each bin has six hundred numbers.
+Accordingly, when the immigrant produces his ticket, a baggage man immediately goes to the bin indicated by the letter and number on the ticket and delivers the required baggage.

-The immigrants destined inland, on the delivery of their check, take their baggage to the weigher's scales.
-After having been weighed and paid for, it is sent free of charge to the depot of the railroad or dock of the steamboat by which they leave.
-Such immigrants as design remaining in this city and vicinity are directed to
+On the delivery of their check, the immigrants destined inland take their baggage to the weigher's scales.
+After being weighed and paid for, it is sent free of charge to the railroad depot or dock of the steamboat by which they leave.
+Such immigrants as design remaining in this city and vicinity are directed to.

 Inspection of Immigrants Baggage at Castle Garden.